syncfusion-content/angularjs-docs/angular-1/Button/Getting-Started.md

 ## Create Button Widget

-Essential JavaScript Button control has different functionalities such as Display as Only Image Content or Image Content with Text.
+Essential JavaScript Button control has different functionalities such as display only Image Content or Image Content with Text.

 1. Create an HTML file and add required scripts and CSS files to render the Essential JavaScript component as given in the [Getting Started](https://help.syncfusion.com/js/control-initialization).
 2. Essential JavaScript includes angular directives for all controls with the ej.widget.angular.min.js script file.
 All the Essential JS directives have been encapsulated into a single module called **ejangular**.
 To render our ej controls in angular, you need to refer the “angular.min.js” and “ej.widget.angular.min.js” in your application.